Lesson video

 Loading...

-Now, today's lesson is all about anecdotes.
+Now, today's lesson is all about anecdotes and an answer is a short narrative story.

 So we have four words today we're gonna be focusing on as our keywords.

-Our first keyword is personal essay, which means an autobiographical essay that relates to a significant personal experience of the essay writer.
+Our first keyword is personal essay, which means an autobiographical essay that relates to significant personal experience of the essay writer.

 The text we're looking at today is a personal essay.